 Once your requirements have been discussed and the commission has been accepted, I can begin your portrait.
 I first sketch the subject in pencil.
 I then photograph the artwork and email you with an attached digital image.
 With the design and composition established, the portrait is then painted in either pastels, pencils or oils.
 The timescale for completion is dependent on the medium, the size of portrait, number of subjects and the background detail.
 Realism and attention to detail are of paramount importance.
 In order to capture the pattern of feathers on a birds wing or the detail and expression in a dogs face involves much time observing and sketching – an artwork may take many weeks to complete.

-When your portrait is completed, I then photograph your artwork again and email you with an attached, low resolution, digital image of the finished portrait.
+When your portrait is completed, I then photograph your artwork again and email you with an attached, low resolution, digital image of the finished threewolves180portrait.
 Should you wish me to make any minor alterations to the artwork, this is the time to make your requests known.
 It is very important to me that you are totally happy with the finished painting.

 A pet is a very special friend and a good companion.
 Throughout the years to come, a portrait of your companion is a special reminder and a celebration of your relationship together.
 A painting or drawing is a treasure for always.

 I hope that the above information is of help and look forward to hearing from you.
 For further information regarding pet photography: the size of portrait required, the medium, mounting/framing your portrait, terms & conditions, please visit my Pet Photography page by clicking this link.